ctramm/ctramm/README.md

 - 👋 Hi, I’m @ctramm (Cameron Trammell)
 - 👀 I’m interested in all things for Quality Engineers.
-- 🌱 I’m currently exploring new options to use Python with.
+- 🌱 I’m currently exploring new opportunities to use Python with.
-- 💞️ I’m looking to collaborate on anything you're willing to include me in but I especially enjoy testing and Python related projects or tasks.
+- 💞️ I’m looking to collaborate on anything but I especially enjoy testing and Python related projects or tasks.
 - 📫 How to reach me: https://www.linkedin.com/in/cameron-trammell/